 An array of univariate distribution objects showing the marginal probabilities of that variable.

 Draw this model’s graph using NetworkX and matplotlib.

 Note that this relies on networkx’s built-in graphing capabilities (and not Graphviz) and thus can’t draw self-loops.

 See networkx.draw_networkx() for the keywords you can pass in.

 Returns the probabilities of each variable in the graph given evidence.

-This calculates the marginal probability distributions for each state given the evidence provided through loopy belief propogation.
-Loopy belief propogation is an approximate algorithm which is exact for certain graph structures.
+This calculates the marginal probability distributions for each state given the evidence provided through loopy belief propagation.
+Loopy belief propagation is an approximate algorithm which is exact for certain graph structures.

 The evidence supplied to the graph.
 This can either be a dictionary with keys being state names and values being the observed values (either the emissions or a distribution over the emissions) or an array with the values being ordered according to the nodes incorporation in the graph (the order fed into .add_states/add_nodes) and None for variables which are unknown.
 If nothing is fed in then calculate the marginal of the graph.

-The number of iterations with which to do loopy belief propogation.
+The number of iterations with which to do loopy belief propagation.
 Usually requires only 1.